bewuethr/bewuethr.github.io/2021-01-01-no-rules-rules-review.md

 - **Actually giving and encouraging feedback.** I'm pretty sure every company ever says that personal growth and feedback are very important to them;
   actually living that is another story.
-I want to point out the "Live 360s" from the book as going way too far for my taste, though---but "Only say about someone what you will say to their face" sounds like a solid principle.
+I want to point out the "Live 360s" from the book (public, real-time feedback frenzies) as going way too far for my taste, though---but "Only say about someone what you will say to their face" sounds like a solid principle.
 And the "4A" guidelines for providers and recipients of feedback (aim to assist, actionable, appreciate, accept or discard) feel useful as well.
 - **Leading with context.** Understanding why you're doing something is always going to get better results than being an implementation robot.